willcook4/Lightwall/README.md

 * node-dmx - Controlling the dmx stream
 * metar npm package - Parsing the METAR response from the API request
 * Enntec dmx usb pro - USB -> DMX breakout
-* Raspberry Pi - Running the node script
+* Raspberry Pi - Running the node script from Debian based os

 ###How to use:
 1. Clone the repo: `git clone <package ssh/https info from github>`